Kelvin-kipchirchir/Simple_interview/README.md

-A simple project concerning crud(create read update and delete operations in php
+This is a simple project in pure php encompassing the CRUD(CREATE,READ,UPDATE AND DELETE ) It is a simple bookshop project.